God's Reward System

 Click on a topic below to go straight to that item, or scroll past and start reading from Part 1

-Part 1 - Everything We Do Has A Value
+Part 1 - Everything We Do Has a Value

 One of the biggest blessings while teaching at Angaza Bible College near Kamukuywa in Western Kenya was the presence of a good old fashioned blackboard, some chalk and a duster!
 I had forgotten how useful these devices are in explaining potentially tricky concepts.